1. Be proud

 2. Reference your accomplishments

 When it comes time to stand up for your work in your self-assessment, having actual data to show what you've done is highly beneficial.
-Providing concrete dates, references and links to your work and experiences, as well as feedback received from participants of your training sessions to back up any assertion strengthens the validity of your self-assessment.
+Providing concrete dates, references and links to your work and experiences, as well as feedback received from clients, employers and participants of your training sessions to back up any assertion strengthens the validity of your self-assessment.

 3. Be honest and critical